Shahpur Chakar

 Shahpur Chakar is a small town proximate to the city of Shahdadpur in the Sanghar District of Sindh province, Pakistan.
 It is located at an altitude of 17 m.
 The word "Shahpur" comes from an Iranian language which means "a virile, dynamic and resourceful man, who possesses a certain charm of which he is entirely conscious".
 The city was named after four renowned saints who came to this town and laid down its historic foundation.
 Consequently, its four colonies are specified on the names of these mystic saints.
 Shahpur Chakar gained popularity because of a great and brave warrior of the time, Mir Chakar Talpur, son of Mir Shahdad Talpur.
-The city is named in his honor.Ghulam Mustafa Sanjrani was the town's famed landlord, and his legacy is carried on by his three sons.
-Ghulamullah Sanjrani, Noorullah Sanjrani, and Nasrullah Sanjrani are their names.Haji Ainuddin Sulaiman Khel is also a well-known businessman of this city.
-His five sons, including Adam Sulaiman Khel, are famous people of this city.

 History

 This city has historical prominence because of a famous site called the Tomb of Chakar.
 Its ancient and notable civilians belonged to the tribe of "Shah" and is a palpable reason that this town is pronounced as "Shahpur".

 Geography

 Shahpur Chakar is in Nawabshah (Shaheed Benazir Abad) Division, Sanghar (district), Taluka Shahdadpur.
 It is situated between the Nawabshah and Sanghar, 30 km away from each city.
 The population of Shahpur Chakar is approximately over 50,000.
 There are over 100 communities in Shahpur Chakar and the surrounding small villages (called "goths" in Sindhi).